KshitijSoni97/TCO-estimator-current-future-HCVs/README.md

 - Save it in the same Matlab directory.

-**Step 4: Set the dirctory in the first line of code to the location of the folder - Total Simulink Files**
+**Step 4: Set the directory from the first line of code to the location of the folder - Total Simulink Files**

 **Step 5: Running the simulation to find the energy consumption on the GPS route**